julabrego/umami-game-off/assets/audio/README.md

 # Audio: Notes

 ## Main Grooves
-They consist on minimal beats, feels, or ideas to base the composition upon, with only a bunch of elements.
+They consist on minimal beats, feels, or ideas to build the final music upon, with only a bunch of elements
+- Tempo, subdivision, and rhythm pattern
+- One instrument